asvd/dragscroll/README.md

-dragscroll
+dragscroll-zoom
 ==========

-Dragscroll is a micro JavaScript library (910 bytes minified) which enables scrolling via holding the mouse button ("drag and drop" or "click and hold" style, [online demo](http://asvd.github.io/dragscroll/)).
+Dragscroll-Zoom is a micro JavaScript library (910 bytes minified) which enables scrolling via holding the mouse button ("drag and drop" or "click and hold" style, [online demo](http://asvd.github.io/dragscroll/)).
 It has no dependencies and is written in vanilla JavaScript (which means it works anywhere).

+And I added a zoom function.
+(It is getting better)

 ### Usage